AlfrescoArchive/alfresco-dbp-deployment/README.md

 CertUtil: -encode command completed successfully.
 ```

-In the secrets.yaml file, replace <replaceThis> with the copied string.
+In the secrets.yaml file, replace 'replaceThis' with the copied string.

 Note that when you paste the string in the data section, it may be pasted with new lines in it.
 So, make sure to take out the new lines.
 And leave a single space between "data:" and the string.